IB DP Biology- C2.2 Neural signaling- IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-In the graph, point Y represents the repolarization phase of the action potential, which occurs after the membrane has reached its peak depolarization (+40 mV).
+In the graph, point Y represents the repolarization phase of the action potential, which occurs immediately after the membrane reaches its peak depolarization (approximately +40 mV).

 What happens at point Y?

-- After an action potential peak, voltage-gated sodium (Na⁺) channels close.
+- After the peak of an action potential, voltage-gated sodium (Na⁺) channels close.

 - Voltage-gated potassium (K⁺) channels open, allowing K⁺ ions to exit the axon.

-- This outward movement of positively charged K⁺ ions causes the membrane potential to become more negative, returning toward the resting potential — this is repolarization.
+- This outward movement of positive K⁺ ions causes the membrane potential to become more negative, returning toward the resting level — this phase is known as repolarization.

 Why the other options are incorrect: